Valve, the company behind the hugely successful Steam platform

-The internals of the five-year-old Nintendo Switch are already well-known.
-And while they’re perfectly capable, they aren’t exactly bleeding edge.
+The internals of the Nintendo Switch are perfectly capable, but they aren’t exactly bleeding edge.

 The Steam Deck, on the other hand, is deeply impressive.
 It’s essentially a handheld PC, one tailor-made for gaming.
 It features a custom APU (CPU and GPU in one) from AMD, with AMD RDNA 2 graphics and 16GB of LPDDR5 RAM.
 Its internal storage varies type by model, going from fast (eMMC) to lightning-fast (high-speed NVME) the higher you go.

 On power alone, there’s no contest between these devices.
 The Steam Deck is overpowered.
 Of course, by the time the Steam Deck reaches consumers’ hands, there may be an updated Switch or Switch Pro on the market.
 Stay tuned for future developments there.